Seahawks claim WR Gordon off waivers

 Overall, Gordon has 240 career catches for 4,113 yards and 20 touchdowns in 58 NFL games, the first 41 with the Cleveland Browns.
 He was an All-Pro after the 2013 season, when he led the league in receiving yards (1,646).
 Gordon has been suspended multiple times during his career due to substance-abuse issues.
 Gordon missed the entire 2015 and 2016 seasons with the Browns.
 He was suspended again last December for violating terms of a conditional reinstatement and the suspension was lifted in mid-August.

-The Seahawks waived linebacker Dekoda Watson on Friday to make room for Gordon.
-Watson, 31, spent three days on the roster after taking the spot of safety Tedric Thompson (shoulder), who went on injured reserve.

-Watson most recently played for the San Francisco 49ers, appearing in four games last season and 14 in 2017.
-He has 152 career tackles, including six sacks, over nine seasons.
-Meanwhile, safeties Quandre Diggs (hamstring) and Delano Hill (elbow) and defensive end Quinton Jefferson (oblique) are listed as doubtful for the Tampa Bay game.
+Meanwhile, safeties Quandre Diggs (hamstring) and Lano Hill (elbow) and defensive end Quinton Jefferson (oblique) are listed as doubtful for the Tampa Bay game.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)